-This year’s conference will have a new element in the program: the panel discussion.
-In the panel discussion, a couple of leading practitioners and academics are invited to share their view on this year’s theme of the conference “People Analytics: is the sky the limit?”.
+Last year’s conference included a new element in the program: the panel discussion.
+In the panel discussion, a couple of leading practitioners and academics were invited to share their view on the theme of the conference “People Analytics: Is the sky the limit?”.

-The panel discussion will take place between 15.15h and 16.15h.
-The panel discussion will consist of a broad palette of academics and professionals who, guided by the chairman of the day (Sjoerd van den Heuvel), critically approach the concept of people analytics.
-The panel consists of Tertia Wiedenhof, Paul van der Laken and Ronald Leenes.
-Depending on the time, the following three themes will be discussed:
+The panel discussion consisted of a broad palette of academics and professionals who, guided by the chairman of the day (Sjoerd van den Heuvel), critically approached the concept of people analytics.
+The panel was represented by Tertia Wiedenhof, Paul van der Laken and Ronald Leenes.
+The following themes were discussed:

 - HR as a restriction for people analytics

 - Individual and social well-being